tabblogs/TableauDBWBExtensionsStN/README.md

 # TableauDBWBExtensionsStN
-Repository to support the "Database Write-Back Tableau Extension: Soup to Nuts" article series at tabblogs.com.
+Repository to support the "Database Write-Back Tableau Extension: How to Write the Code" article series at tabblogs.com.